nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

 * address of the allocated space: success
-* 0: failure
+* 0: Failure

 Description

-Like `sdr_read`, this function will copy length characters at from (a location in the heap of the indicated SDR) to the memory location given by into.
+Like `sdr_read`, this function will copy length characters from (a location in the heap of the indicated SDR) to the memory location given by into.
 Unlike `sdr_get`, `sdr_stage` requires that from be the address of some allocated object, not just any location within the heap. `sdr_stage`, when called from within a transaction, notifies the SDR library that the indicated object may be updated later in the transaction; this enables the library to retrieve the object's size for later reference in validating attempts to write into some location within the object.
-If length is zero, the object's size is privately retrieved by SDR but none of the object's content is copied into memory.
+If the length is zero, the object's size is privately retrieved by SDR, but none of the object's content is copied into memory.

-`sdr_get` is a macro that uses `sdr_read` to load variable from the SDR address given by heap_pointer; heap_pointer must be (or be derived from) a heap pointer as returned by `sdr_pointer`.
-The size of variable is used as the number of bytes to copy.
+`sdr_get` is a macro that uses `sdr_read` to load variables from the SDR address given by heap_pointer; heap_pointer must be (or be derived from) a heap pointer as returned by `sdr_pointer`.
+The size of the variable is used as the number of bytes to copy.

 ---